ezzer0307/CountingBot/README.md

 # Counting Bot 🤖
 Counting Bot is a user-friendly Discord bot designed to bring fun and structure to counting channels in your server!
 Whether you're managing a dedicated counting channel or just want a simple and interactive way to count with your community, this bot makes it easy.
+# 📑 Setup
+1. Place `bot.py` into a folder. **DO NOT PUT IN DESKTOP OR DOWNLOADS.
+PUT IT IN DOCUMENTS.
+THIS IS IMPORTANT**
+2. Run the file
+3. You will see `config.json` created
+4. Place your token at `line 6`
+5. Use /setchannel and set your counting channel
+6. Use /setcount to set your current count
+7. Use /modules and discover a list of modules
 # ✨ Features
 - Automatic Counting Validation: Ensures that users count sequentially without errors.
 - Custom Counting Channel: Use the /setchannel command to designate your preferred counting channel.